niccolo246/Extended_nnUNet/README.md

 The nnUNet utilises a standard UNet type architecture which is self-configuring in terms of both depth and hyperparameters.
 We extend the original [nnUNet code](https://github.com/MIC-DKFZ/nnUNet) by integrating features found in more advanced UNet variations, namely residual blocks, dense blocks, and inception blocks.

 Users can then easily experiment with a range of different UNet architectural variations within the nnUNet framework and may choose the architecture variation which performs optimally depending on the dataset in question.
-This is evidenced in the follwing paper:
+This is evidenced in the following paper:

     Paper coming soon ...